 Among the many budget amendments both approved and rejected Tuesday night, the council agreed to add $200,000 to begin the process of making Edmonds’ playgrounds accessible to people with disabilities and voted to decrease the budget for the much-publicized Edmonds Gateway sign from $35,000 to $10,000.

 The latter two items were among several budget amendments that had been proposed by Nelson.
-He suggested that the city begin adding rubberized pathways to its parks after meeting with a family whose son wasn’t able to travel through wood chips — the current play surface in most parks — when using his wheelchair.
+He suggested that the city begin adding rubberized pathways to its parks after meeting with a family whose son wasn’t able to travel through wood chips — the current play surface in most parks — when using his walker.

 “It’s really hard to get a wheelchair over wood chips,” agreed City Parks, Recreation and Cultural Services Director Carrie Hite.
 The best practice for an accessible parks pathway currently is a poured-in-place rubber that would cost an estimated $150,000, Hite said.

 The idea, Nelson said, would be to make such improvements gradually as parks are upgraded with new equipment.
 The next park on the schedule is Seaview.

 The discussion about the Edmonds Gateway sign — which the city has proposed to redesign, to the consternation of some — focused on the $35,000 proposed cost.
 “I just think that’s too much money,” said Nelson, who suggested reducing the amount to $10,000.